romeric/Fastor/README.md

 # Fastor
 **Fastor** is a **FA**st **S**IMD op**T**imised tens**OR** algebra framework, with emphasis on tensor contraction algorithms typically arising in the mechanics of nonlinear solids, fluids and coupled continua.
 There are two paradigms that Fastor exploits:

-- **Complexity reducing/low flop algorithms** via statically dispatched (zero-overhead) bespoke kernels for a set of tensor products using either a priori knowledge of tensors or smart expression templates or both
+- **Operation minimisation/complexity reducing algorithms** via statically dispatched (zero-overhead) bespoke kernels for a set of tensor products using either a priori knowledge of tensors (through topological studies) or smart expression templates (that perform mathematical transformation or *compile time* graph optimisation) or both
 - **Data parallelism/stream computing** by utilising explicit SIMD (SSE/AVX) intrinsics

 ### High-level API